-Optional Redemption.
-The 2015 Restructuring Bonds with a Final Maturity Date prior to December 15, 2027 are not subject to optional redemption prior to maturity at the option of the Issuer.
-The 2015 Restructuring Bonds with a Final Maturity Date on or after December 15, 2027 are subject to redemption at the option of the Issuer in whole or in part, in any order, from time to time on any Business Day on and after December 15, 2025, upon payment of the redemption price of 100% of the principal amount of the 2015 Restructuring Bonds to be redeemed, together with accrued interest to the redemption date, at par, plus accrued interest to the redemption date.
+The 2022TE Restructuring Bonds with a Final Maturity Date prior to [•]\ are not subject to optional redemption prior to maturity at the option of the Issuer.
+The 2022 Restructuring Bonds with a Final Maturity Date on or after [•]\ are subject to redemption at the option of the Issuer in whole or in part, in any order, from time to time on any Business Day on and after [•]\ upon payment of the redemption price of 100% of the principal amount of the 2022 Restructuring Bonds to be redeemed, together with accrued interest to the redemption date.